travelens/tasmania-2023/src/content/post/2-bruny-island-ferry.md

 Anni, the driver, picked us up in a van at 7:45am and after picking up a number of other passengers, we were off to Bruny Island!

 We boarded the ferry at Kettering and soon were on the way to the island.

+Fortunately, the day turned out to be bright and sunny, in start contrast to the dull and rainy day yesterday.